kumaraskanda/Green-House-Management-System/README.md

 Hardware Required:
 LPC2148
-Many other IC's info about all components required can obtained by looking at the circyit diagram
+Many other IC's info about all components required can obtained by looking at the circuit diagram